ChrisMattox/water-champion/README.md

 - [] Nabbing GPS data of stored photos with mongo
 - [] Admin page for creating users
 - [] Overall scoreboard of winners, regardless of login status
+- [] Stats page -- averages, most used baits, best lake, etc
+- [] Standing page
+- --[]Available to Public, not auth needed.
+New view, new factory.
+- --[]Get Request for All User's data
+- --[]Displayed in a meaningful way

 **Current Questions**